This Diamond Ring (album)

 This Diamond Ring is the debut studio album by American band Gary Lewis & the Playboys, and was released in 1965 on Liberty Records, LRP-3408.
 It is the first of three charting albums released by the band in 1965.

 Background

 The group was formed in 1964 and was originally known as Gary & the Playboys.
 Producer Snuff Garrett saw them performing at Disneyland and he brought them into the studio to record the single "This Diamond Ring".
 He also had the band change their name to Gary Lewis & the Playboys to capitalize on Gary's famous father, comedian/actor Jerry Lewis.
 The success of the single led them to record a whole album of mostly covers of popular songs by the Kinks, Bobby Rydell, the Coasters, and others.
-The album was the second highest charting original album of their career.
+The album was the second-highest-charting original album of their career.
 The single "This Diamond Ring" launched a string of seven Top 10 hits for the group.

-The album is somewhat notable in that it marked the beginning of long successful careers for musicians Al Kooper and Leon Russell.
+The album marked the beginning of long, successful careers for musicians Al Kooper and Leon Russell.